WamboDNS/WamboDNS/README.md

 Hi 👋 My name is Denis!
 =======================

-I study Computer Science @ KIT with a focus on cybersecurity and AI.
+I study compsci @ KIT with a focus on AI and cybersecurity.
 I'm particularly interested their intersection...
 And a few other things like plants 🌴 :)

 Currently, I'm visiting CMU to do some research there.
 Hit me up if you're around Pittsburgh and want to meet up!